Internet-Draft Multipath QUIC November 2024

 This proposal is based on several basic design points:

-This extension uses multiple packet number spaces.
-When multipath is negotiated, each separate packet number space is linked to a path ID.
-Using multiple packet number spaces enables direct use of the loss recovery and congestion control mechanisms defined in [QUIC-RECOVERY].
+This extension uses multiple packet number spaces, one for each path.
+As such, each path maintains distinct packet number states for sending and receiving packets, as in [QUIC-TRANSPORT].
+Using multiple packet number spaces enables direct use of the loss recovery and congestion control mechanisms defined in [QUIC-RECOVERY] on a per-path basis.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.